echau4/TestApp/README.md

 Virtualized security makes it easier to centralize control mechanisms and equally distribute enforcement

 ## Timeline of Thesis
-- August 6
+- August 6 - August 17
     - Prospectus update with advisors for feedback
     - Prototype code update with advisors for feedback
-- August 10
-  - Prospectus update with advisors for feedback
-- August 12
+- August 18 -August 24
-  - Prepare for Final Draft of Prospectus submission
+    - Final draft prospectus submission done
-- August 13
-  - Prototype code update with advisors for feedback
+    - Prototype completed
+ - August 24
+    - Thesis Orientation Session on campus
-- August 17
+- August 24 - October 23
-  - Final Draft Prospectus Submission Done
+    - Review and research
+    - Work on experiment
-  - Prototype Compeleted
+- October 23
+    - Preparing for the Defense and Binding Process Session on campus
+- October 23 - December 31
+    - Review and research
+    - Work on experiment
+- January 1 - March 31
+    - Write and revise thesis